Muldec/stash-wiki/FAQ.md

 * Stash-Box is a separate application from Stash itself - the intent is to allow for crowdsourcing of porn metadata.
 Right now, Stash-Box is under heavy development.
 Unless you're planning to contribute code, there isn't much reason to run this yourself for the moment.
 However, check the pinned messages in the #stash-box channel in Discord to try the client-side interface.

 ## How do I rename or relocate a library folder?
 **If you need to move or rename a folder**, you can remove the existing directory from your library and readd the new location.
-Stash will recognize the files and re-link to the new location. **Do not run a Clean in between these steps, or you will lose the information from your relocated folders** (your files will not be affected).
+Stash will recognize the files on the next scan and re-link to the new location. **Do not run a Clean in between these steps, or you will lose the information from your relocated folders** (your files will not be affected).

 > **⚠️ Note:** Don't forget to click `Save` after updating these directories!